dev-sys-do/orka/docs/proposals/controller/README.md

 ### Scope

 The Cluster Controller is responsible for:

-Receiving requests from the CLI (Controller External API) Receive updates on the instances status from scheduler (Controller Internal API) Store current cluster state in the database
+- Receiving requests from the CLI (Controller External API)

+- Receive updates on the instances status from scheduler (Controller Internal API)
+- Store current cluster state in the database
+- Compare current state with the requested one when an update request is received from a client or when the schedular reports a change in the cluster state.
-Constantly compare current state with the state requested by client Make requests to scheduler based on the comparison results
+- Make requests to scheduler based on the comparison results

 ### Out of scope

 The Cluster Controller is NOT responsible for:

-Scheduling instances
+- Scheduling instances
-Handling connection with agents
+- Handling connection with agents
-Communicating with anything other than CLI, Scheduler and database
+- Communicating with anything other than CLI, Scheduler and database

-…

 ## Architecture